sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ![Black Jack - CFG part 2](img/structural-testing/examples/bj-p2.png)

 Note that a basic block has always a single outgoing edge.
-A decision block, on othe other hand, has always two outgoing edges (where you go in case of the decision being evaluated to true, and where you go in case the decision being evaluated to false).
+A decision block, on the other hand, has always two outgoing edges (where you go in case of the decision being evaluated to true, and where you go in case the decision being evaluated to false).